omltcat/turbulent-flow/paper/paper.md

 ![Result cross-section example\label{fig:result}](result.png)

 ## Customization
-`SynthEddy` allows user to easily program certain aspects of the generated field to better suit their specific needs.
+`SynthEddy` allows the user to easily program certain aspects of the generated field to better suit their specific needs.
 This includes:
 - Non-uniform mean velocity distribution.
-  Instead of inputting a constant mean velocity across the field, user can provide a function to obtain mean $x$-velocity ($\overline{\mathbf{u}}$) based on $y$- and $z$-coordinates.
-This is useful in situations like channel flow or boundary layer.
+  Instead of inputting a constant mean velocity across the field, the user can provide a function to obtain mean $x$-velocity ($\overline{\mathbf{u}}$) based on $y$- and $z$-coordinates.
+This is useful for simulation of channel flows and boundary layers.
 - Eddy shape function.
   A function that describes the velocity distribution of individual eddies.